pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 ## Question 1

 Change the program so that it reads in the breast-feeding-preterm.csv file.
-Show a glimpse of the data and verify that you have properly read in all 82 rows and 31 columns.
+Show a glimpse of the data and verify that you have properly read in all rows and columns in the data (refer to the data dictionary).
 No intepretation is necessary for this question.

 ## Question 2